 Why should Internal Storage (SSD, HDD & SSHD) be fast?

-The computer’s internal storage is the place every single data file gets stored, including the operating system.
-Now in order to have a fast response b/w the input and output, the read and write speeds of the storage play a major role.
+The computer’s internal storage is where every single data file is stored, including the operating system.
+In order to have a fast response between the input and output, the read and write speeds of the storage play a major role.

 Faster storage will enable the machine to boot the Operating System faster.
 All the applications installed on faster storage will also load faster than slower storage.
 Hence, you can say that faster storage makes the performance of a computer faster.